Poggen/portfolio/content/blog/principles-for-minimising-cognitive-load-in-design.md

 #### Guide the user

 Lead the user with clear visual cues.
-On a landing page just use one primary CTA for example signup and one secondary CTA for example signup.
+On a landing page just use one primary CTA for example "Signup" and one secondary CTA for example "Login".

 <br />

 #### \-

 Following these three simple tips makes users think less.
 And when a user has to think less it's easier for them to complete their goal.
-And if its easy to complete goals then users tend to be happy.
+And if it's easy to complete goals then users tend to be happy.
 And everybody likes happy users.